-Authored by: Philip Santarelli, Partner Emeritus
+Authored by Philip Santarelli, Partner Emeritus

-So far in this series, we have discussed how to identify a lease in a contract and how to classify a lease (as operating or finance type) based on the terms of the lease contract.
+We have discussed how to identify a lease in a contract and how to classify a lease (as operating or finance type) based on the terms of the lease contract.
 In this article, we discuss the initial recognition and measurement of leases and how re-measurement is made when changes occur in the contract during the estimated initial period of the lease.

 The headline news about the lease standard is the recording of a lease liability and a related right-of-use asset.
 These are defined, quite simply, in the glossary to ASC 842:

 A lessee’s obligation to make the lease payments arising from a lease, measured on a discounted basis.

 An asset that represents a lessee’s right to use an underlying asset for the lease term.

 In order to determine the lease liability, as with any present value calculation, the lessee requires lease payments information, including:

 a.
 Fixed payments, including in substance fixed payments, less any lease incentives paid or payable to the lessee (see paragraphs 842-10-55-30 through 55-31).

 b.
 Variable lease payments that depend on an index or a rate (such as the Consumer Price Index or a market interest rate), initially measured using the index or rate at the commencement date.

 c.
 The exercise price of an option to purchase the underlying asset if the lessee is reasonably certain to exercise that option (assessed considering the factors in paragraph 842-10-55-26).